Bambleweeny57/AY-ZONIC-Core/README.md

   - `/WR = 0`, `/RD = 1` → Write to PSG
   - `/WR = 0`, `/RD = 0` → Read from PSG

-> `/RD` is now decoded explicitly to support read operations from the PSG and future SD card interfaces.
+> `/RD` is now decoded explicitly to support read operations from the PSG and future SD card and I/O interfaces.

 ### Legacy Reference — JonZON-X Rev1.4 Decode Matrix (A5/A6 omitted)